Konamiman/Z280TechnicalManual/F-Compatible_Peripheral_Families.md

 The Z-BUS versions of the Z280 MPU are supported by the Z8000/Z8500 peripheral family (Table F-2).
 These devices interface directly to the Z-BUS.

-Refer to the Zilog Components Data Book, for further information regarding these peripheral families.
+Refer to the Zilog Components Data Book for further information regarding these peripheral families.

 <br/>